alberacca/alberacca.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate at the Department of Engineering in the University of Cambridge.
+I'm a Schmidt Reaserch Fellow at the I-X Centre for AI in Science, Imperial College London.
+Previously, I obtained my PhD from the University of Cambridge.

 My research consists of merging recurrent neural networks, convolutional autoencoders, Bayesian optimization and physical knowledge to predict the future time evolution of dynamical systems.